henrikBjorserud/aoi_interface/README.md

+# Warning!
+This repo was moved to - [Open AOI](https://github.com/OpenAOI) - Open AOI

 # Web based interface for open/AOI

 This is a web based interface for visual anomaly detection.
 It's built using Flask and Bootstrap.